carldata/purescript-learn/README.md

 Just In Time Machine (Statistical) Learning.

 JIT means that instead of building models on the backend while receiving data, we only apply ML to data we want to process.
-This gives us the flexibility to fast retrain models while for example user is editing data.
+This gives us the flexibility to fast retrain models while for example user is editing the data.